Standards and Conventions

 PDS conventions will mirror ODS conventions:

-Database replicated PDS (structured sources like SQL Server)::
+Database replicated PDS (structured sources like SQL Server):

-- e.g: intuitas_engineering_dev.bronze__pds__fhirhouse__dbo__sqlsvr-intuitas-engineering__adf.encounter
+- e.g: clinical__dev.pds__fhirhouse__dbo__adf.encounter

 Prepped semi/unstructured PDS data:

-- e.g: intuitas_engineering_dev.bronze__pds__ambosim__intuitas-confluent__databricks.encounter
+- e.g: corporate__dev.pds__workdayapi__employees.raw_data

-Silver (Data according to business entities)
+EDW (aka Silver) (Data according to business entities)

 These marts are objects that are aligned to business entities and broad requirements, hence they must contain source-specific objects at the lowest grain.
 There may be further enrichment and joins applied across sources.

-silver__ - All
+edw_stg__,edw_ref__,edw__ - All

 entitynames which align to facts should be named in plural. - All